ingenium21/SDDLPermissionsChanger/README.md

 permissions.
 Refer to the Microsoft documentation for more information."

-So I did a lot of digging into sc.exe, combined that with some sleepless nights trying to figure out the regest and I wrote this script down.
-You can run it, and give it a parameter of each of the four groups above.
-It then loops through every service and uses `sc.exe sdshow {service}` to find the SDDL string.
+So I did a lot of digging into sc.exe, combined that with some sleepless nights trying to figure out how to create a security descriptor object and figure out how to removeAcess in the SD object and what that looks like. \

 Then it will parse according to the user you gave it, remove the two letters corresponding to the permissions.
 The letter pairs are as follows:
 - ChangeConf (DC)